OT-CONTAINER-KIT/helm-charts/charts/ingress-management/README.md

 A simple and reusable Helm chart to manage Kubernetes Gateway API HTTPRoutes for routing traffic to backend services.

-This chart helps manage `HTTPRoute` resources to expose services using the Kubernetes Gateway API.
-You can customize `host`, `path`, `service`, and `namespace` via values.
+This chart helps manage HTTPRoute resources to expose services using the Kubernetes Gateway API.
+You can customize host, path, service, and namespace via values.

----

 ## Homepage

 [https://github.com/ot-container-kit/helm-charts](https://github.com/ot-container-kit/helm-charts)

----

 ## Maintainers